wp-plugins/tc-specify-search-form/readme.txt

 === TC Specify Search Form ===
 Contributors: taupecat
 Requires at least: 3.4
-Tested up to: 3.4.2
+Tested up to: 4.3
-Stable tag: 1.0
+Stable tag: 1.1
 Tags: search form, widget
-License: GPLv2
+License: MIT

 Replaces the default WordPress "Search" widget with one that will use a customized searchform template in your theme.